MicrosoftDocs/cloud-adoption-framework/docs/industry/retail/improve-retail-experience.md

 ## Prerequisites

 This article shows you how to build out a minimal product for the solution accelerator.
-Before you begin, set up the following prerequisites:
+Before you begin, set up the following prerequisites.

 - An Azure account with an active subscription.
 [Create an account for free.](https://azure.microsoft.com/free/)
 - [Visual Studio 2017 or Visual Studio 2019](https://azure.microsoft.com/downloads/).
-Ensure you select the **Azure development** workload during installation.
+Ensure you select the **Azure development** workload during installation
 - [Azure PowerShell](/azure/get-started-azureps).
 - [Azure CLI](/cli/azure/install-azure-cli).
 - [The Postman app](https://www.postman.com/downloads).